 - Infusion with 40 to 50 grams of dried plant per liter of water.
 Drink two or three cups daily.

-- Eye baths: Wash your eyes with a decoction of 50 grams of plant per liter of water, and boil for no less than 5 minutes to sterilize it before applying it to the eyes.
+- Eye baths: Wash your eyes with a decoction of 50 grams of plant per liter of water, and boil for 5 minutes to sterilize it before applying it to the eyes.

 REFERENCES